TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 Job Callbacks
 -------------

 Jobs running on execution systems can no longer use the *trigger* API to change the status of a job in the Jobs service.
-To avoid confusion, trigger requests that specify one of the job statuses listed in `Job States`_ will be ignored.
+To avoid confusion, trigger requests that specify any of the job statuses listed in `Job States`_ will be ignored.
 For example, a request to the following URL will be ignored because it specifies a status of RUNNING:

 ::

    https://agave.iplantc.org/jobs/v2/trigger/job/f916db1e-f4ba-4700-b827-453299c9dd3a-007/token/475c599e-f7ce-434d-a572-7ac2d3ba89f7/status/RUNNING

 The Job service continues to automatically insert two trigger requests into every user-supplied wrapper script that it executes.
 In the legacy system, these triggers sent the RUNNING and CLEANING_UP status events at the appropriate points during job execution.
-The new system substitutes the USER_RUNNING and USER_CLEANING_UP events, respectively, at the same execution points.
+In the new system, the USER_RUNNING and USER_CLEANING_UP events, respectively, are substituted at the same execution points.

 Tenant Configuration
 --------------------

-Two aspects of tenant configuration have changed in the new Jobs service: defining administrator accounts and scaling via multiple queues.
+Two aspects of tenant configuration have changed in the new Jobs service: defining administrator accounts and defining multiple queues.

 Administrator Accounts
 ^^^^^^^^^^^^^^^^^^^^^^

-The legacy Jobs service contained a hardcoded list of administrator IDs that spanned all tenants.
+The legacy Jobs service used a resource file with a hardcoded list of administrator IDs that spanned all tenants.
 This facility has been replaced by one that uses a database table to define administrator accounts on a tenant-specific basis.
 Part of the process of setting up a new tenant is for the database administrator to define zero or more tenant administrators in the *aloe_tenant_admins* table.

 Note that the Jobs service continues to honor the roles (including administrative roles) injected into requests by the authentication server.
-Thus, there continues to be two ways to define and configure administrative access in the Jobs service: using roles or designating administrator accounts.
+Thus, there continues to be two ways to define and configure administrative access in the Jobs service: using roles in the authentication server or designating administrator accounts in the Jobs service.

 Tenant Queues
 ^^^^^^^^^^^^^